mstksg/inCode/copy/entries/trie.md

 ```

 Note that the implementation of `hylo` given above works for any `Functor`
-instance: we build and consume along any `Functor`, taking advantage of the
+instance: we build and consume along *any* `Functor`, taking advantage of the
 specific functor's structure.

-To me, being able to implement a function in terms of `hylo` (or its cousin
+To me, being able to implement a function in terms of `hylo` (or any other
-`chrono`, the chronomorphism) represents the ultimate "victory" in using
+refolder, like its cousin `chrono`, the chronomorphism) represents the ultimate
-*recursion-schemes* to refactor out your recursive functions.
-That's because
+"victory" in using *recursion-schemes* to refactor out your functions.
+That's
-it helps us realize that we never really *cared* about having a recursive data
+because it helps us realize that we never really *cared* about having a
-type in the first place.  `Trie` was never the actual thing we wanted: we just
+recursive data type in the first place.  `Trie` was never the actual thing we
-wanted its layer-by-layer structure.
-This whole time, we just cared about the
+wanted: we really just wanted its layer-by-layer structure.
+This whole time,
-structure of `TrieF`, *not* `Trie`.
-Being able to use `hylo` lets us see that
+we just cared about the structure of `TrieF`, *not* `Trie`.
+Being able to use
-the original recursive data type was nothing more than a distraction.
-Through
+`hylo` lets us see that the original recursive data type was nothing more than
-it, we see the light.
+a distraction.
+Through it, we see the light.

 Our final map-to-graph function can therefore be expressed as: